TDCJ COVID-19 Numbers Climbing

 In Region I:

 - Eastham Unit (Lovelady) – On April 16, there were: 0 pending; 1 negative test; 0 positive tests; 0 medical restriction; and 0 medical isolation.
 By May 7, there were: 7 pending; 8 negative tests; 35 positive tests; 1,203 medical restriction; and 42 medical isolation.
 There were also 12 TDCJ employee who tested positive for COVID-19.
-On May 14, there were: 1 pending; 18 negative tests; 50 positive tests; 1,205 medical restriction; and 51 medical isolation.
-There were also 16 TDCJ employees who tested positive for COVID-19.
+On May 21, there were: 46 recoveries; 19 negative tests; 10 positive tests; 859 medical restriction; and 10 medical isolation.
+There were also 17 TDCJ employees who tested positive for COVID-19.

 - Ellis Unit (Huntsville area) – On April 16, there were: 8 pending; 15 negative tests; 61 positive tests; 106 medical restriction; and 1 medical isolation.
 By May 7, there were: 9 pending; 14 negative tests; 50 positive tests; 1,202 medical restriction; and 69 medical isolation.
 There were also 20 TDCJ employees who tested positive for COVID-19.
-On May 14, there were: 0 pending; 21 negative tests; 55 positive tests; 1,008 medical restriction; and 55 medical isolation.
-There were also 26 TDCJ employees who tested positive for COVID-19.
+On May 21, there were: 66 recoveries; 277 negative tests; 19 positive tests; 1,047 medical restriction; and 19 medical isolation.
+There were also 29 TDCJ employees who tested positive for COVID-19.

 - Estelle Unit (Huntsville area) – On April 16, there were: 6 pending; 63 negative tests; 52 positive tests; 1,487 medical restriction; and 5 medical isolation.
 There were also 6 TDCJ employees who tested positive for COVID-19.
 By May 7, there were: 6 pending; 63 negative test; 52 positive tests; 816 medical restriction; and 58 medical isolation.
 There were also 16 TDCJ employees who tested positive for COVID-19.
-On May 14, there were: 4 pending; 69 negative tests; 85 positive tests; 1,275 medical restriction; and 89 medical isolation.
-There were also 18 TDCJ employees who tested positive for COVID-19.
+On May 21, there were: 35 recoveries; 604 negative tests; 122 positive tests; 1,692 medical restriction; and 127 medical isolation.
+There were also 19 TDCJ employees who tested positive for COVID-19.

 - Goree Unit (Huntsville) – On April 16, there were: 0 pending; 1 negative tests; 2 positive tests; 62 medical restriction and 2 medical isolation.
 By May 7, there were: 3 pending; 5 negative test; 9 positive tests; 298 medical restriction; and 12 medical isolation.
 There were also 3 TDCJ employees who tested positive for COVID-19.
-On May 14, there were: 14 pending; 6 negative tests; 10 positive tests; 172 medical restriction; and 24 medical isolation.
-There were also 5 TDCJ employees who tested positive for COVID-19.
+On May 21, there were: 18 recoveries; 11 negative tests; 4 positive tests; 208 medical restriction; and 7 medical isolation.
+There were also 6 TDCJ employees who tested positive for COVID-19.

 - Holliday Transfer (Huntsville) – On April 16, there were: 0 pending; 2 negative tests; 0 positive tests; 0 medical restriction; and 0 medical isolation.
 There was also 1 TDCJ employee who tested positive for COVID-19.
 By May 7, there were: 2 pending; 2 negative test; 0 positive tests; 0 medical restriction; and 2 medical isolation.
-There were also 2 TDCJ employees who tested positive for COVID-19.
-On May 14, there were: 13 pending; 7 negative tests; 0 positive tests; 197 medical restriction; and 13 medical isolation.
-There were also 2 TDCJ employees who tested positive for COVID-19.
+There were also 2 TDCJ employees who tested positive for COVID-19 On May 21, there were: 0 recoveries; 10 negative tests; 24 positive tests; 338 medical restriction; and 30 medical isolation.
+There were also 3 TDCJ employees who tested positive for COVID-19.

 - Huntsville Unit – On April 16, there were: 0 pending; 4 negative tests; 0 positive tests; 2 medical restriction; and 0 medical isolation.
 By May 7, there were: 2 pending; 51 negative tests; 38 positive tests; 445 medical restriction; and 40 medical isolation.
-On May 14, there were: 0 pending; 65 negative tests; 47 positive tests; 499 medical restriction; and 47 medical isolation.
-There were also 1 TDCJ employee who tested positive for COVID-19.
+On May 21, there were: 33 recoveries; 68 negative tests; 29 positive tests; 511 medical restriction; and 45 medical isolation.
+There were also 1 TDCJ employees who tested positive for COVID-19.

 - Wynne Unit (Huntsville) – On April 16, there were: 1 pending; 4 negative tests; 38 positive tests; 1,830 medical restriction; and 39 medical isolation.
 There were also 14 TDCJ employee who tested positive for COVID-19.
 By May 7, there were: 3 pending; 18 negative tests; 47 positive tests; 2,159 medical restriction; and 50 medical isolation.
 There were also 62 TDCJ employee who tested positive for COVID-19.
-On May 14, there were: 2 pending; 18 negative tests; 32 positive tests; 2,113 medical restriction; and 34 medical isolation.
+On May 21, there were: 59 recoveries; 268 negative tests; 88 positive tests; 697 medical restriction; and 88 medical isolation.
 There were also 65 TDCJ employees who tested positive for COVID-19.

 In Region II:

 - Beto Unit (Palestine area) – On April 16, there were: 0 pending; 15 negative tests; 118 positive tests; 2,346 medical restriction; and 118 medical isolation.
 There was also 1 TDCJ employee who tested positive for COVID-19.
 By May 7, there were: 18 pending; 52 negative test; 61 positive tests; 2,381 medical restriction; and 79 medical isolation.
 There were also 20 TDCJ employees who tested positive for COVID-19.
-On May 14, there were: 5 pending; 58 negative tests; 70 positive tests; 2,807 medical restriction; and 63 medical isolation.
+On May 21, there were: 114 recoveries; 139 negative tests; 97 positive tests; 2809 medical restriction; and 98 medical isolation.
 There were also 21 TDCJ employees who tested positive for COVID-19.

 - Coffield Unit (Palestine area) – On April 16, there were: 0 pending; 2 negative tests; 0 positive tests; 2 medical restriction; and 0 medical isolation.
 By May 7, there were: 2 pending; 9 negative test; 0 positive tests; 151 medical restriction; and 1 medical isolation.
-On May 14, there were: 4 pending; 10 negative tests; 0 positive tests; 343 medical restriction; and 0 medical isolation.
-There was also 1 TDCJ employee who tested positive for COVID-19.
+On May 21, there were: 0 recoveries; 14 negative tests; 0 positive tests; 0 medical restriction; and 1 medical isolation.
+There were also 17 TDCJ employees who tested positive for COVID-19.

 - Gurney Transfer (Palestine area) – On April 16, there were: 0 pending; 1 negative tests; 1 positive tests; 81 medical restriction; and 1 medical isolation.
 By May 7, there were: 23 pending; 7 negative test; 15 positive tests; 590 medical restriction; and 38 medical isolation.
-On May 14, there were: 25 pending; 11 negative tests; 15 positive tests; 385 medical restriction; and 40 medical isolation.
-There were also 4 TDCJ employees who tested positive for COVID-19.
+On May 21, there were: 46 recoveries; 19 negative tests; 10 positive tests; 859 medical restriction; and 10 medical isolation.
+There was also 1 TDCJ employee who tested positive for COVID-19.

 - Hodge DDP Unit (Rusk) – On April 16, there were: 0 pending; 1 negative tests; 0 positive tests; 0 medical restriction; and 0 medical isolation.
 By May 7, there were: 1 pending; 1 negative test; 0 positive tests; 0 medical restriction; and 1 medical isolation.
-On May 14, there were: 0 pending; 3 negative tests; 0 positive tests; 0 medical restriction; and 0 medical isolation.
+On May 21, there were: 0 recoveries; 2 negative tests; 0 positive tests; 0 medical restriction; and 00 medical isolation.

 - Michael Unit (Palestine area) – On April 16, there were: 0 pending; 4 negative tests; 0 positive tests; 0 medical restriction; and 0 medical isolation.
 By May 7, there were: 9 pending; 18 negative test; 45 positive tests; 858 medical restriction; and 54 medical isolation.
 There were also 22 TDCJ employees who tested positive for COVID-19.
-On May 14, there were: 8 pending; 19 negative tests; 47 positive tests; 1,096 medical restriction; and 55 medical isolation.
-There were also 28 TDCJ employees who tested positive for COVID-19.
+On May 21, there were: 49 recoveries; 80 negative tests; 25 positive tests; 676 medical restriction; and 30 medical isolation.
+There were also 31 TDCJ employees who tested positive for COVID-19.

 - Powledge Unit (Palestine area) – On April 16, there were: 0 pending; 5 negative tests; 0 positive tests; 0 medical restriction; and 0 medical isolation.
 By May 7, there were: 0 pending; 3 negative test; 0 positive tests; 346 medical restriction; and 0 medical isolation.
-On May 14, there were: 1 pending; 3 negative tests; 0 positive tests; 0 medical restriction; and 0 medical isolation.
-There was also 1 TDCJ employee who tested positive for COVID-19.
+On May 21, there were: 0 recoveries; 4 negative tests; 0 positive tests; 56 medical restriction; and 1 medical isolation.
+There were also 2 TDCJ employees who tested positive for COVID-19.

 - Skyview Psychiatric Unit (Rusk) – On April 16, there were: 0 pending; 1 negative tests; 0 positive tests; 0 medical restriction; and 0 medical isolation.
 By May 7, there were: 1 pending; 2 negative test; 0 positive tests; 47 medical restriction; and 1 medical isolation.
 There were also 5 TDCJ employees who tested positive for COVID-19.
-On May 14, there were: 2 pending; 1 negative tests; 0 positive tests; 63 medical restriction; and 2 medical isolation.
+On May 21, there were: 0 recoveries; 6 negative tests; 0 positive tests; 0 medical restriction; and 0 medical isolation.
 There were also 5 TDCJ employees who tested positive for COVID-19.

 In Private Prisons:

 - Diboll (Diboll) – On April 16, there were: 0 pending; 1 negative tests; 0 positive tests; 0 medical restriction; and 0 medical isolation.
 By May 7, there were: 0 pending; 0 negative test; 0 positive tests; 0 medical restriction; and 0 medical isolation.
-On May 14, there were: 0 pending; 0 negative tests; 0 positive tests; 0 medical restriction; and 0 medical isolation.
+On May 21, there were: 0 recoveries; 0 negative tests; 0 positive tests; 0 medical restriction; and 0 medical isolation

 - Bradshaw (Henderson) – On April 16, there were: 0 pending; 2 negative tests; 0 positive tests; 7 medical restriction; and 0 medical isolation.
 By May 7, there were: 0 pending; 2 negative tests; 0 positive tests; 0 medical restriction; and 0 medical isolation.
-On May 14, there were: 0 pending; 2 negative tests; 0 positive tests; 0 medical restriction; and 0 medical isolation.
+On May 21, there were: 0 recoveries; 2 negative tests; 0 positive tests; 0 medical restriction; and 0 medical isolation.

 - ETT (Henderson) – On April 16, there were: 0 pending; 4 negative tests; 0 positive tests; 7 medical restriction; and 0 medical isolation.
 There was also 1 TDCJ employee who tested positive for COVID-19.
 By May 7, there were: 0 pending; 3 negative test; 0 positive tests; 0 medical restriction; and 0 medical isolation.
-There were also 2 TDCJ employee who tested positive for COVID-19.
-On May 14, there were: 0 pending; 3 negative tests; 0 positive tests; 0 medical restriction; and 0 medical isolation.
+There were also 2 TDCJ employee who tested positive for COVID-19 On May 21, there were: 0 recoveries; 2 negative tests; 0 positive tests; 0 medical restriction; and 0 medical isolation.
 There were also 2 TDCJ employees who tested positive for COVID-19.

-System wide, 1,798 offenders have tested positive for COVID-19.
-Of those who have tested positive, 452 have recovered, 30 have presumably died because of the virus, 3 have died because of non-related causes and there are 25 pending autopsies.
+Since TDCJ began tracking the pandemic, system wide, 2,455 offenders have tested positive for COVID-19.
+Of those who have tested positive, 1,080 have recovered, 32 have presumably died because of the virus, 5 have died because of non-related causes and there are 28 pending autopsies.

 Will Johnson may be contacted via e-mail at wjohnson@messenger-news.com.